ChristerNilsson/2020/040-QueensViewer/README.md

 # Queens Viewer

-I'm trying to illustrate how Dancing Links by Donald Knuth works graphically, using N-Queens.
+I'm trying to animate [Dancing Links](https://www-cs-faculty.stanford.edu/~knuth/programs/dlx1.w) by Donald Knuth, using the [Eight Queens Puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle)

-The clever choice of options ordering is too smart in QUEENS-DLX by Knuth.
+The clever choice of options ordering is too smart in [QUEENS-DLX](https://www-cs-faculty.stanford.edu/~knuth/programs/queens-dlx.w) by Knuth.
 No backtracking occurs below n=16.
 I decided to start with a naive order.
-Now backtracking happens even for n=8.
+Now backtracking happens all the time even for n=8.

-* Use left and right arrow keys to navigate amongst the snapshots.
-* Black labels shows possible moves.
-Ones
+* Black labels shows possible moves
-* The red labels are being removed.
-A one is replaced by a zero.

 ## Primary items

-Must be used.
-All rows and all columns must be covered.
+Mandatory.
+All rows and all columns must be covered exactly once

+* RA..RH rows (8)
+* CA..CH columns (8)

 ## Secondary items

 Not mandatory.
-Not more than one queen per diagonal.

-## Items (8 + 8 + 15 + 15 = 46)

-* RA..RH rows
-* CA..CH columns
+Diagonals can be covered at most once

-* AA..AO left diagonals
+* AA..AO left diagonals (15)
-* BA..BO right diagonals
+* BA..BO right diagonals (15)

 The four corner diagonals, AA, AO, BA and BO have only one option, so they are actually not needed.
 No risk for two queens on these.